-Anyone you want.
-A beneficiary can be family, friends, pets (via a human guardian), strangers, organizations, institutions.
+You can leave your stuff to anyone you want.
+A beneficiary can be a family member or members, friends, pets (via a human guardian), strangers, organizations, or institutions.
 By identifying who gets what, you’ll relieve some of the stress your family will have to face when settling your estate.
-If not, your heirs have to make these decisions.
+If not, your heirs will have to make these decisions.

 We’re sure your family is incredible, but money can make people weird.
 Especially since they’re going through a tough time without you around.
 Isn’t it better for them to be able to blame any decisions they don't agree with on you rather than taking it out on each other?
 Family feuds are so 19th century.
 Just ask the Hatfields and McCoys...if any of them are still alive.
 [Dig Deeper: Inheritors and Beneficiaries]

 The Only People Who Get Nothing Are…